spotify/docker-maven-plugin/README.md

       </plugins>
     </build>

+Tags-to-be-pushed can also be specified directly on the command line with

+    mvn ... docker:build -DpushImageTags -DdockerImageTag=latest -DdockerImageTag=another-tag

 By default the plugin will try to connect to docker on localhost:2375.
 Set the DOCKER_HOST environment variable to connect elsewhere.